 I am very passionate about the work of The Brunswick Centre and I am extremely proud to be a part of it.

-Tom Mapplethorpe - Vice Chair: Tom currently works for Public Health England, and has previously worked and volunteered in sexual health, mental health, and substance misuse settings.
+Tom Mapplethorpe - Vice Chair and takes takes the lead on Engagement: Tom currently works for Public Health England, and has previously worked and volunteered in sexual health, mental health, and substance misuse settings.
 Tom completed his BSc in Psychology in 2004, and is currently studying for a Master in Public Health.
 Tom lives in Calderdale, and in the short periods of time when he's not working or studying, he loves to get out and about, bake, read, and drink copious amounts of tea.

 Tom is passionate about improving the lives of people affected by HIV, and looks forward to working with The Brunswick Centre to do just that.